Beth Am Clergy & Music Team

 Rabbi Educator

 In addition to his experience in leading Temple Israel’s education program, Rabbi Prass was instrumental in energizing and enlarging the Temple’s youth groups.
-As an Associate Rabbi at Temple Israel, prior to his acceptance as the Temple’s education lead, he maintained a full pulpit, with preaching and lifecycle responsibilities.
+As an Associate Rabbi at Temple Israel, before his acceptance as the Temple’s education lead, he maintained a full pulpit, with preaching and lifecycle responsibilities.
 Rabbi Prass also spent several summers working at Olin Sang Ruby Union Institute in Wisconsin.
 He is a member of the Chicago Association of Reform Jewish Educators (CHARJE), serving as the treasurer (2010-2015) and president (2015-present).
 He serves as the Rabbinic Advisor to NFTY-CAR (2009-present), being granted the honor of lifetime membership in December of 2015.
-He volunteers at OSRUI, serving on the Rabbinic, Educator, Cantorial Advisory Committee (RECC).
+He volunteers at OSRUI, serving on the Rabbinic, Educator, and Cantorial Advisory Committee (RECC).

-Rabbi Prass currently lives in Deerfield with his wife, Cantor Jennifer Frost, and their children, Lyla Ann, Ruth Adina and David Lev.
-To reach Rabbi Prass by email – rabbiprass@bethambg.org
+Rabbi Prass currently lives in Deerfield with his wife, Cantor Jennifer Frost, and their children, Lyla Ann, Ruth Adina, and David Lev.
+To reach Rabbi Prass by email: rabbiprass@bethambg.org

 The Music Team